danadria/danadria.github.io/_pages/about.md

 👋 Hi!
 ======

-My name is Daniel Anadria and I am pursuing a doctoral degree in trustworthy natural language processing (NLP) at Utrecht University under the supervision of Prof. Dr. Daniel Oberski and Dr. Anastasia Giachanou.
-My background is in methodology and statistics, applied data science, text mining, and research psychology.
-My project is part of the [Algorithmic Society](https://algosoc.org/){:target="_blank" rel="noopener"} consortium.
+My name is Daniel Anadria and I am a doctoral researcher in natural language processing (NLP) at Utrecht University.
+My background is in statistics, methodology and applied data science.
+My supervisory team consists of Prof. Dr. Daniel Oberski and Dr. Anastasia Giachanou of Utrecht University, and Dr.ir.
+Roel Dobbe of Delft University of Technology.

 My research interests involve: